Info for the accused

 How is it decided which process a case uses?

-• The details of each report are reviewed by Title IX and Office of Student Conduct staff to determine which process is most appropriate based on federal criteria.
+The details of each report are reviewed by the Title IX Executive Committee to determine which process is most appropriate based on federal criteria.
 Some of the factors include:

 • Location of incident(s)